Skip to main content

 It is the responsibility of individual students to locate and secure a suitable placement opportunity; this will normally involve one placement which must be completed over a minimum period of 10 months and within a maximum of 12 months.
 The placement must be approved by the module leader prior to commencement to ensure its suitability.

 Within the course, students are given the opportunity to gain real-life work experience.
-Recently students worked on a live-client project with Rose Theatre Kingston.
-They were given their brief by the theatre's Chief Executive.
+Recently, students worked on a live-client project with Rose Theatre Kingston.
+They were given their brief by the Theatre's Chief Executive.
 Then in a formal pitch process the students presented their ideas to the team from the Theatre.

 "Our students get the opportunity to understand current challenges that real businesses face, understand the marketing context of an organisation and present solutions to real problems in a formal process."

+Graduates work in a variety of commercial, not-for-profit and non-governmental organisations.
+Roles include public relations officer, corporate communications manager and communications coordinator.
 Recent alumni from our range of marketing postgraduate courses have taken numerous professional roles, including:

 Some graduates decide to continue their studies at Kingston University though doctoral research, and many decide to use the skills they have learned to set themselves up in business.